 In this context the European Commission has adopted on 26.03.2020 the Guidelines: Facilitating Air Cargo Operations during COVID-19 outbreak (European Commission, 2020), which includes a number of operational measures for the Member States to facilitate air cargo transport.

-Consequently, EASA has developed the following guidance providing details in regard to the measures recommended for the operators and NAAs regarding the crew members operating in high risk areas.
+Consequently, EASA has developed and updated the following guidance providing details in regard to the measures recommended for the operators and NAAs regarding the crew members operating in high risk areas.
 Although the development of this guide was triggered by the events as presented above, it is, at the same time useful practices to be implemented for the protection of the crew members and limiting the dissemination of the virus through air travel.